bn4t/sri/README.md

 # SRI

-SRI is a cli tool to create sub ressource integrity hashes of a resource file.
+SRI is a cli tool to create sub resource integrity hashes of a resource file.

 ## Usage